-SSE Airtricity Business Energy electricity tariffs are made up of a combination of three main elements:
+SSE Airtricity Energy Solutions electricity tariffs are made up of a combination of three main elements:

 All customers are also subject to payment of VAT, as well as the PSO Levy, which is a charge relating to the costs of purchasing peat-generated electricity and the output of renewable, sustainable or alternative forms of energy purchased under various Government schemes.
 All electricity suppliers are obliged by the Irish Government to apply these charges in the interests of security of supply and environmental protection.